James M. Sweeney: Career and ventures founded (partial list)

-James M. Sweeney has worked in the healthcare industry for over six decades and founded fourteen health care companies with original ideas, (none of which have failed).
-His companies have been responsible for extending or saving the lives of millions of people and freeing people from confines of the hospital.
+James M. Sweeney worked in the healthcare industry for over six decades and founded fourteen health care companies with original ideas.
+His companies were responsible for extending or saving the lives of millions of people and freeing people from confines of the hospital.
 The New York Times called him a “pioneer in his field.”
 The Wall Street Journal called his initial idea, “visionary” and “disarmingly simple.”
 In a special report on healthcare, The Economist wrote that, "James Sweeney is one of the few entrepreneurs to have achieved commercial success, not once but half a dozen times, with businesses selling personal medical devices."

 Before founding his first company, he worked for several healthcare companies including Baxter International and McGaw Laboratories.